uvaai/dpl/problems/transformation/health-code-violations-2/10 HealthCode.md

 # Health code inspections

+The second part of this exercise continues upon the first part, and will be programmed in the same Python Notebook as the previous exercise: `transformation_YELP.ipynb`.

 ## Processing the combined data

 Now that we have all the data combined in a single structure, we can finally